Future of Humanities in Education Symposium

 Panel: Imagining the Future of Humanities Education

-• Kathryn Lofton, FAS Dean of Humanities, Lex Hixon Professor of Religious Studies, of American Studies, of History, and of Divinity, Yale University
+• Kathryn Lofton, Lex Hixon Professor of Religious Studies, of American Studies, of History, and of Divinity, Yale University

 • Rita Felski, John Stewart Bryan Professor of English, University of Virginia